Wendie Malick: Later career and Hot in Cleveland

 From 2005 to 2006, Malick starred opposite John Stamos in the ABC comedy series Jake in Progress.
 Malick was to be part of the cast of the series Modern Men, but due to a Jake in Progress renewal, her role on Modern Men was recast with Jane Seymour.
 Both Jake in Progress and Modern Men were cancelled in 2006.
-Also in 2005, Malick starred as Clara Dalrymple in the movie Racing Stripes.
+Also in 2005, Malick starred as Clara Dalrymple in the film Racing Stripes.
 In 2005 and 2006, she provided the voice of Burdine Maxwell in the animated series Bratz.
 In late 2006 and early 2007, she starred in another short-lived comedy series, Big Day on ABC.
 Starting in 2005, Malick did voice work on radio and television ads for Marshalls department stores.
 Malick guest-starred on CSI: Crime Scene Investigation and Law & Order in 2005.
 In film, she appeared in Waiting..., Adventureland, and Confessions of a Shopaholic as the instructor of the "Shopaholics Anonymous" group, Miss Korch.

-In 2010, Malick was cast as Victoria Chase, a six-time-divorced, Emmy Award-winning soap opera star, in the TV Land comedy series Hot in Cleveland, alongside Jane Leeves, Valerie Bertinelli, and Betty White.
+In 2010, Malick was cast as Victoria Chase, a five-time-divorced, Emmy Award-winning soap opera star, in the TV Land comedy series Hot in Cleveland, alongside Jane Leeves, Valerie Bertinelli, and Betty White.
 The series made ratings success for TV Land, and won generally favorable reviews from critics.
 In 2011, Malick was a promising contender for an Emmy Award in the Outstanding Lead Actress in a Comedy Series category, though she did not receive a nomination.
 In 2012, the Hot in Cleveland cast and she were nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 On November 17, 2014, TV Land announced season six would be the final season for show.